Free Walking Tour Berlin

 The Impact of the Berlin Wall

-The fall of the Berlin Wall was the result of various factors coming together, including political, economic, and social changes.
+The events which led to the fall of the berlin wall can be described from political, economic, and social aspects.
 Here are some key events that played a crucial role in its demise:

-Mikhail Gorbachev, the General Secretary of the Communist Party of the Soviet Union, introduced a series of reforms in the mid-1980s, including the policy of glasnost (meaning “openness” or “transparency”).
-This policy allowed for increased freedom of speech and opened up Soviet society to new ideas and criticism.
-It ultimately set the stage for greater political change and dialogue.
+During the mid-1985, Mikhail Gorbachev, the General Secretary of the Communist Party of the Soviet Union proposed three major liberalizing policies Incl glasnost, Gä> This policy led to the freedom of speech and directed Soviet society to new ideas and criticisms.
+From it ultimately paved the way the political change and dialogue to progress.

 The Fall of the Berlin Wall